Wealthsimple Invest: Investing on autopilot

 No. We don't charge anything for withdrawals, transferring out, or leaving your account open with a zero balance.

-At Wealthsimple, we calculate your progress in three ways: simple return, time-weighted return, and money-weighted return.
-For the last number of years, it has been standard for Canadian investment professionals to show their returns as time-weighted.
-But as of January 2017, all investment firms must begin showing their returns as money-weighted (we already showed you both, so no changes here).
+At Wealthsimple, we calculate your progress in three ways as each gives a slightly different picture:

 Simple (naive) return A simple return is a basic calculation of your net earnings divided by your net deposits.
-It is the easiest calculation to understand, but may not correctly reflect what has actually gone on in your account over time.
+It is the easiest calculation to understand.
 This calculation takes all of your deposits and assumes they were added to your account on the first day the account was funded.
-Also, in a case where you've earned positive returns, and then withdrawn more money than you deposited, a simple return won't accurately reflect what's going on.
+But for example, in a case where you've earned positive returns, and then withdrawn more money than you deposited, a simple return won't accurately reflect what's going on.

-Time-weighted return Time-weighted returns are simply the performance of an account over a certain period of time.
-So if you started the year with $100 in your account, you didn’t touch it, and at the end of the year had $110, that would be a 10% time-weighted return.
+Time-weighted return Time-weighted returns are the performance of a portfolio over a certain period of time.
+So if you started the year with £100 in your account, you didn’t touch it, and at the end of the year had £110, that would be a 10% time-weighted return.
 The thing is, if you make deposits and withdrawals over the year (as most of us do), a time-weighted return won't take that into account.
-So while it's useful for comparing the performance of different investments or money managers, it won't help you understand how much money you actually made or lost.
-This return is also affected by foreign currency exchange rates as well as management fees.
+So it's useful for comparing the performance of different investments or money managers, but it doesn't really help you understand how much money you actually made or lost.

 Money-weighted return Money-weighted returns take into account any deposits and withdrawals you make and reflect the actual money you made or lost over the year.
-If you make a large deposit and the market goes up, it will influence your money-weighted return upwards (and vice-versa).
-Same as time-weighted returns, this return is also affected by foreign currency exchange rates as well as management fees.
+If you make a large deposit and the market goes up, it will increase your money-weighted return (and vice-versa).* *

-You can read more about the difference between time-weighted and money-weighted returns here.

-Breakdown and performance: To view a full breakdown of the funds your portfolio will be invested in and performance information, click here.
+To view the full list of the funds your portfolio will be invested in, click here.

-Investor type: Our balanced portfolios are suitable for an investor with low-to-medium risk tolerance.
-If you are relatively cautious with your capital but are willing to seek a return commensurate with reasonable risk, this portfolio is for you.

-Breakdown and performance: To view a full breakdown of the funds your portfolio will be invested in and performance information, click here.
+To view the full list of the funds your portfolio will be invested in, click here.

-Investor type: Our Conservative portfolios have around 30% equity allocation.
-These have been designed for a conservative investor desiring a slightly larger equity component.
+Our Conservative portfolios have between a ~15 - 35% equity allocation.
 If you prefer stability and a modest return, this portfolio is for you.
 You should be willing to accept that there are short-term market fluctuations but also hold a long-term perspective.

-Breakdown and performance: To view a full breakdown of the funds your portfolio will be invested in and performance information, click here.
+To view the full list of the funds your portfolio will be invested in, click here.

-Some of our underlying ETFs may have periodic exposure to cannabis and marijuana stocks, however none of our ETFs are specific to the cannabis sector.
-By investing in a diversified portfolio, you will be exposed to various different sectors and geographies, which can include marijuana.